 There are a bunch of businesses that use such booking practice:

 - Medical Appointments.

 What’s important to understand when providing booking services for such businesses is that people don’t use them that regularly.
 Moreover, the appointment/service will be booked rather in advance than spontaneously, which requires time to think.

-Thus, users are more likely to make their research from their laptops or tablets.
+Thus, users are more likely to do their research from their laptops or tablets.

-We have an article dedicated to PWAs & Technologies for building them, which goes a little deeper into details regarding the tech part of the development.
-So if you are interested in this topic, here you are:
+We have an article dedicated to PWAs & Technologies for building them, which goes a little more in-depth regarding the tech part of the development.
+So, if you are interested in this topic, here you go:

-However, this is relevant for typical use cases.
+However, this is really only relevant for typical use cases.
 It is possible that your on-demand service is more likely to be used from a website rather than an app.

 Our intention here is to simply indicate that you should think about who, where, and how will use your service.

 We at Stormotion happened to work with an in-advance booking service CheckMyBus, and we developed a mobile app for them that perfectly matches their business needs.